 Immobilization of Level 1 Injuries

-Level 1 injuries include phalangeal fractures; fetlock, pastern, or coffin joint luxations; and severance of one or more flexor tendons.
-Although technically Level 1 injuries, extensor tendon lacerations require a different mode of splint application and are discussed separately.
+Level 1 injuries include phalangeal fractures, distal metacarpus and metatarsal fractures, sesamoid fractures, fetlock, pastern or coffin bone luxations, or severance of one or more flexor tendons.
+Not included are fractures of the coffin bone; they are supported by the hoof capsule and do not require a splint.
+Although technically level 1 injuries, extensor tendon lacerations require a different mode of splint application and are discussed separately.

 Immobilization of Level 2 Injuries